-Group 1 - General purpose and structure of the Collier County Rural Lands Stewardship Area Overlay Policy 1.1 (recommended amendment)
+Group 1 - General purpose and structure of the Collier County Rural Lands Stewardship Area Overlay

 To promote a dynamic balance of land uses in the Collier County Rural Lands Stewardship Area (RLSA) that collectively contributes to a viable agricultural industry, protects natural resources, and enhances economic prosperity and diversification, Collier County hereby establishes the Rural Lands Stewardship Area Overlay (Overlay).
 The Overlay was created through a collaborative community-based planning process involving county residents, area property owners, and representatives of community and governmental organizations under the direction of a citizen oversight committee.